 The luncheon closed with Conqueror Tamyra Kelly retuning to the stage to thank Francine’s Friends for “saving her life” and turning her into a champion for the importance of early detection and screening mammography.
 Then Linda Jackson and Marita Dwight-Smith closed the event by reminding everyone of why the group was together: “Through YOUR continued generosity, the mobile mammography coach will go out into Fort Wayne and the surrounding communities — to businesses, clinics, health fairs, community sites and rural sites in 11 counties in northeast Indiana — for screenings YOU make possible, and even MORE women will learn that 15 minutes can save a life,” Jackson concluded.

-Since its inception, Francine’s Friends has funded 14,053 mammograms, and afforded 10,979 women their first screening mammogram.
-The all-volunteer organization has raised $1.6 million from its annual October fundraisers (from 2005-2016) to fund screening mammograms, and screened 40,085 women to date (June 2017) who are insured, under-insured, or have no insurance.
+Since its inception, Francine’s Friends has funded 15,612 mammograms and screened almost 44,000 women to date (June 2018) who are insured, under-insured, or have no insurance.

 Donations may still be made to Francine's Friends to help provide early detection screenings.
 The average cost of a mammogram is $140.
 Checks should be made payable to Francine’s Friends and mailed to

-Click here to view the feature video from this year’s “Lunch With Friends”
+Click here to view the Moonshine Cowboys Video from this year’s “Lunch With Friends”